NextronSystems/aurora-agent-manual/usage/installation.rst

 It automatically copies all rule files located in a sub folder named ``./rules``.
 This folder contains the current open source rule set maintained in the `Sigma repository <https://github.com/SigmaHQ/sigma>`__.

-Aurora ships with 4 preset configurations that we encourage you to explorer and use:
+Aurora comes with with 4 preset configurations that we encourage you to explore and use:

 - Standard (``agent-config-standard.yml``)
 - Reduced (``agent-config-reduced.yml``)